 This test detects misalignment of the eyes.
 While the child focuses on a target, the examiner covers each eye sequentially to look for a "shift" in the alignment of the eyes.
 This test requires a cooperative child (usually 3 years or older) and an experienced examiner.

 The use of an eye chart requires a cooperative child, so successful testing is greatest with children 3 years and older.
-Since it is the only screening method that directly measures visual acuity, it is the preferred exam for older children.
+It is the only screening method that directly measures visual acuity, and is the preferred exam for older children.
 Modifications of the adult eye chart make it easier to test children.
-For example, the 20-foot testing distance is often shortened to 10 feet, and pictures or shapes can be used in place of letters.
+For example, it is recommended that the 20-foot testing distance be shortened to 10 feet.
+Symbols or shapes can be used in place of letters.
 Testing with both eyes open initially is performed before carefully covering one eye at a time with a patch occlusion to test each eye separately.
 It is important to use a secure eye patch for testing individual eyes as young children are apt to “peek” especially if there is a difference in vision between the two eyes.